Course Outline

 Format:

 Students will be given a case study four (4) weeks prior to the oral exam.
-In groups of two, students will develop and submit an abridged project plan based on the case using a template provided by the lecturer.
+In groups of two, students will develop and submit a project plan based on the case using a template provided by the lecturer.
 A 20 minute oral VIVA exam will be scheduled during the central exam period and will be based on the project plan.

 Criteria: